 There are many informal student societies and support networks at the University dedicated to creating and maintaining a safe and welcome space for their members.
 These include LGBTQ+ Society, Edinburgh University Women in STEM Society, Mental Health and Wellbeing Society, Student Carers group and many others.

-If you feel there are barriers that prevent you from applying or you think might affect your chances of success in our programme, please feel free to contact us; we are happy to discuss any concerns in confidence: firstname.lastname@example.org
+If you feel there are any barriers that could prevent you from successfully undertaking our CDT programme, please feel free to contact us and discuss your concerns: email@example.com

 University policies and resources

 - Student Disability Service – advice for applicants